-- 1. Require that the integrated gathering areas identified on Figure 5: Open Space Concept be provided to ensure inviting gathering spaces. - 2.
-Require that, where the existing amenity area surrounding Eastgate Lake cannot be expanded, the Potential Amenity Area Expansion shown on Figure 5: Open Space Concept is provided as an integrated gathering area to ensure greater usability of the amenity area. - 3.
-Require that the integrated gathering areas identified on Figure 5: Open Space Concept be no less than 0.5 acres in size to ensure adequate gathering space. - 4.
-Require that the integrated gathering areas shown on Figure 5: Open Space Concept incorporate all of the following to ensure maximized occupancy and function; - a.
+- 1. Require that the integrated gathering areas identified on Map 5: Open Space Concept be provided to ensure inviting gathering spaces. - 2.
+Require that, where the existing pond area surrounding Eastgate Lake cannot be expanded, the potential pond area expansion shown on Map 5: Open Space Concept is provided as an integrated gathering area to ensure greater usability of the pond area. - 3.
+Require that the integrated gathering areas identified on Map 5: Open Space Concept be no less than 0.5 acres in size to ensure adequate gathering space. - 4.
+Require that the integrated gathering areas shown on Map 5: Open Space Concept incorporate all of the following to ensure maximized occupancy and function; - a.
 A mix of hardscaping and soft scaping; - b.
 Unobstructed activity space for events; - c.
 Seating and pedestrian infrastructure; and - d.
 Strategic placement of trees to provide shade, sunlight and windbreaks. - 5.
-Encourage integrated gathering areas, in addition to those shown on Figure 5: Open Space Concept, be located throughout policy areas and are designed to achieve one or more of the following to ensure spaces for social interaction and activity: - a.
+Encourage integrated gathering areas, in addition to those shown on Map 5: Open Space Concept, be located throughout policy areas and are designed to achieve one or more of the following to promote spaces for social interaction and activity: - a.
 Add to the streetscape within setbacks; - b.
 Break up large buildings; - c.
 Provide connections to other open spaces; - d.
-Enhance existing greenways and amenity areas; or - e.
-Provide a sightline from arterial streets to amenity areas.
+Enhance existing greenways and pond areas; or - e.
+Provide a sightline from arterial streets to pond areas.

 - 6. Encourage the integration of edible landscapes into integrated gathering areas to promote urban agriculture within the community. - 7.
 Encourage the use of native plants within integrated gathering areas to promote reduced maintenance and water requirements. - 8.
 Encourage the use of permeable paving within hardscaped spaces to promote reduced maintenance and water requirements. - 9.
-Encourage the use of rain gardens within integrated gathering areas to promote sustainable design. - 10.
-Encourage that integrated gathering areas are designed to accommodate activities through all four seasons to promote usage throughout the year. - 11.
+Encourage the use of rain gardens within integrated gathering areas to promote sustainable design. - Encourage that integrated gathering areas are designed to accommodate activities through all four seasons to promote usage throughout the year. - 11.
 Encourage integrated gathering areas to be highly visible from streets to promote awareness of the spaces and reduce isolation.